tsiguenz/override/level07/README.md

 With the function `store_number` we can write a number in an index.
 The only restriction on the index is `index % 3 != 0`.
-We can avoid this restriction with int overflow:
+We can avoid this restriction with an int overflow performed when the index is times by 4 because `sizeof(int) == 4`:

 ```bash
 Input command: store